flinthillsdsa/.github/profile/readme.md

 2. **Democratic collaboration**.
 Pull requests function like mini-proposals: anyone can suggest wording, data, or strategy changes; nothing is merged without collective review.
 Comments, reviews, and reaction emojis turn into a living dialogue—far more traceable than email threads.

-3. **Version history** = living history.
+3. **Version history = living history**.
 Git automatically records who changed what and why.
 Reverting mistakes or tracing the evolution of a policy is as simple as scrolling the commit log.

 4. **Low-barrier participation**.
 Members who don’t “speak Git” can still click Edit → Propose changes in the web UI or leave feedback in Issues and Discussions.
 No special software required.